Lilian Lenton: Later years

 Just before the First World War Lenton met author D. H. Lawrence when she fled from the police and escaped to the Lake District.
 He was introduced to her as "a man who's only got one subject, and that's sex".
 During World War I Lenton served in Serbia with the Scottish Women's Hospitals Unit and was awarded a French Red Cross medal.
 After the Russian Revolution she travelled in Russia with fellow suffragette Nina Boyle.
 Lenton later worked in the British Embassy in Stockholm.
 She was a speaker for the Save the Children Fund, and from 1924 to 1933 was a speaker and travel organiser for the Women's Freedom League, as well as the editor of the League's Bulletin for over 11 years.
-After working in Scotland in animal welfare Lenton became the financial secretary of the National Union of Women Teachers until 1953.
+After working in Scotland in animal welfare, Lenton became the financial secretary of the National Union of Women Teachers until 1953.

 In 1955 she appeared with other former suffragettes in a BBC News broadcast beside the statue of Mrs Pankhurst to mark the 37th anniversary of women getting the vote.
 She was again filmed in 1959 when she discussed the Cat and Mouse Act.
 This item was broadcast in January 1960.
 Finally, she was interviewed for BBC News in October 1961 when she discussed her meeting with D. H. Lawrence.
 She confessed during the interview that the only one of his books she had read since meeting him was Lady Chatterley's Lover, stating "it must have been an expurgated edition, because I don't remember anything special about it".

-In 1970, as Treasurer of the Suffragette Fellowship, Lenton unveiled a memorial in Christchurch Gardens, Westminster, dedicated to all the women who had fought to get the vote.
+In 1970, as Treasurer of the Suffragette Fellowship, Lenton unveiled the Suffragette Memorial in Christchurch Gardens, Westminster, dedicated to all the women who had fought to get the vote.

 Lilian Lenton died in 1972.
 She never married.